dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-resources.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To attach a digital representation to a resource, we must provide the element ``knoraXmlImport:file`` before the property elements.
-In this element, we give the metadata that Sipi returned when it received the
+In this element, we must give the absolute filesystem path to the file that should be attached to the resource, along with its MIME type:
-file:

 ::